automationbrew/autobrew-powershell/docs/breaking-defined.md

 ### Commands

 * Change in the `OutputType` or removal of the `OutputType` attribute
   * Update the command, to apply the [OutputBreakingChangeAttribute](breaking-defined.md#outputbreakingchangeattribute) attribute.
 * Changing a command name without an alias to the original name
   * Update the command, to apply the [CommandDeprecationAttribute](breaking-defined.md#commanddeprecationattribute) attribute.
 * Removing an attribute option such as `SupportsPaging` or `SupportShouldProcess`
   * Update the command, to apply the [BreakingChangeAttribute](breaking-defined.md#breakingchangeattribute) attribute specifically mentioning the parameter that be removed.
 * Removing or changing a command alias
-  * Update the command, to apply the [BreakingChangeAttribute](breaking-defined.md#breakingchangeattribute) attribute specifically mentioning the alias that will be depcreated.
+  * Update the command, to apply the [BreakingChangeAttribute](breaking-defined.md#breakingchangeattribute) attribute specifically mentioning the alias that will be deprecated.

 ### Parameters